Heart and Stroke Foundation of Canada: Our Board of Directors

 Canadians through the Foundation’s important cause.”

-her curiosity about communications, technology and media to deliver strategic
+used her curiosity about communications, technology and media to deliver strategic

 and tactical solutions for companies building their businesses online.
 Prior to